EXCLUSIVE: Promoter Rodney Berman talks Kevin Lerena, WBSS and Usyk v Bellew

-“He’ll come back in February, the sad thing with Lerena is sticking my neck out.
-I am virtually certain that if he was active he would have been in the WBSS.”
+“He’ll come back in February.
+The sad thing with Lerena is sticking my neck out.
+I am virtually certain that if he were active, he would have been in the WBSS.”

 The World Boxing Super Series announced its last weight class tournament as cruiserweight again.
-Continuing Berman said: “That started discussion with Kalle Sauerland and Lerena is on the sidelines should there be an emergency.”
+Continuing, Berman said: “That started the discussion with Kalle Sauerland, and Lerena is on the sidelines should there be an emergency.”

 Coming from a family of jockeys, Lerena is a rare spectacle of the sport where his natural ability to fight comes into play.
 Berman delved into the story of how Lerena came into boxing.

-“Kevin started off as a jockey and as an amateur won one or two races riding horses.
-All of a sudden, from nowhere he shot up and became a cruiserweight which is unheard of.
+“Kevin started as a jockey and as an amateur won one or two races riding horses.
+Suddenly, from nowhere, he shot up and became a cruiserweight, which is unheard of.

 “He now has a record of 21-1, but the beauty of Kevin Lerena is he never in his life had an amateur fight, no amateur background whatsoever.”

-“When you put it into perspective what he’s done in the short time it’s mind boggling.
-In the cruiserweight division what he’s resolved, I can promise you’re gonna hear a hell of a lot more from him in the future.”
+“When you put into perspective what he’s done in the short time, it’s mind-boggling.
+In the cruiserweight division, what he’s resolved, I can promise you’re gonna hear a hell of a lot more from him in the future.”

-The current state of the cruiserweight division is in a peak where Oleksandr Usyk holds the other four belts and the first to do so.
+The current state of the cruiserweight division is at a peak where Oleksandr Usyk holds the other four belts and is the first to do so.
 Usyk looks set to face Tony Bellew, the former WBC cruiserweight champion and two-time Haye conqueror.

 Berman previously stated that he plans the winner of Oosthuizen vs. Mchunu 2 to face Lerena in June.
-When asked about these three crossing paths and if facing the Usyk vs. Bellew winner is a possiblity, Berman replied by saying: “Usyk and Bellew are both special fighters, it could depend on them.
+When asked about these three crossing paths and if facing the Usyk vs. Bellew winner is a possibility, Berman replied by saying: “Usyk and Bellew are both special fighters.
+It could depend on them.
 I think what is important for me is the exposure which this fight got.

-“Being on BoxNation in England, a lot of people saw the fight and they saw the calibre of these two fighters that will now be benefitted in seeing the rematch so sure if that was offered I would jump for it.”
+“Being on BoxNation in England, a lot of people saw the fight, and they saw the calibre of these two fighters that will now be benefitted in seeing the rematch, so sure if that were offered, I would jump for it.”

 Usyk recently signed a deal with Matchroom.
-The move should not only make the fight with Bellew easier, but suggests a good future for the undisputed cruiserweight champion.
+The move should make the fight with Bellew easier and suggest a good future for the undisputed cruiserweight champion.

-A fight against Anthony Josha could be the end goal.
+A fight against Anthony Joshua could be the end goal.

 To conclude, Berman gave his prediction on the huge Usyk vs. Bellew fight.